danieldunderfelt/react-response/README.md

 import Html from './helpers/Html' // Your template component import { ReactServer, Template, Route, Response, serve, createServer, Middleware, Static, Favicon } from 'react-server'

+/* Note that you need to install 'serve-favicon' and other middleware if you want to use them. */

 const server = createServer(
     <ReactServer host="localhost" port={ 3000 }>
         <Route path="/" method="get">